Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: The Solution Algorithm

 The decomposition procedure described above enables us to develop a dual-decomposition algorithm that efficiently computes the globally optimal solution to (\ref{optimalpricing_trip_relax}).
 The pseudo-code of the algorithm is summarized in Algorithm \ref{algorithm1}.

-In the proposed algorithm, we start with an initial guess of the Lagrange multiplier $\mu$ and solve the globally optimal solution to the subproblems (\ref{primal_dual_i}) and (\ref{primal_dual_q}) in parallel\footnote{Note that both (\ref{primal_dual_i}) and (\ref{primal_dual_q}) are small-scale optimization which can be solved exactly through a grid search.}.
-The solutions to (\ref{primal_dual_i}) and (\ref{primal_dual_q}) will be used to update $\mu$ based on (\ref{primaldual3}), which will be further utilized to solve (\ref{primal_dual_i}) and (\ref{primal_dual_q}) again.
-We iterate this process until the convergence criterion is met.
-Depending on the duality gap of (\ref{optimalpricing_trip_relax}), the proposed dual-decomposition algorithm may terminate in two scenarios: (a) there is no duality gap of (\ref{optimalpricing_trip_relax}), and the algorithm converges to a solution that satisfies constraints (\ref{14d}); (b) there is a duality gap of (\ref{optimalpricing_trip_relax}) and the algorithm terminates to an infeasible point when the algorithm reaches the maximum number of iterations.
+In the proposed algorithm, we start with an initial guess of the Lagrange multipliers $\mu$, $\kappa$ and solve the globally optimal solution to the sub-problems (\ref{primal_dual_i}), \ref{primal_dual_ii}, and (\ref{primal_dual_q}) in parallel\footnote{Note that both (\ref{primal_dual_i}), (\ref{primal_dual_ii}), and (\ref{primal_dual_q}) are small-scale optimization which can be solved exactly through a grid search.}.
+The solutions to (\ref{primal_dual_i}), (\ref{primal_dual_ii}), and (\ref{primal_dual_q}) will be used to update $\mu$ based on (\ref{primaldual3}), which will be further utilized to solve (\ref{primal_dual_i}), (\ref{primal_dual_ii}), and (\ref{primal_dual_q}) again.
+We iterate this process until the convergence criterion is met, and the algorithm is guaranteed to converge because it is a sub-gradient descent algorithm for the dual problem.
+Depending on the duality gap of (\ref{optimalpricing_trip_relax}), the proposed dual-decomposition algorithm may terminate in two scenarios: (a) there is no duality gap of (\ref{optimalpricing_trip_relax}), and the algorithm converges to a solution that satisfies constraints (\ref{14d}) and (\ref{14f}); (b) there is a duality gap of (\ref{optimalpricing_trip_relax}) and the algorithm terminates to an infeasible point when the algorithm reaches the maximum number of iterations.
 In either case, the output $\bar{R}$ of our proposed algorithm provides an upper bound on the optimal value of (\ref{optimalpricing_trip}).
 Part of the solution to (\ref{optimalpricing_trip_relax}), including $\bar{q}, {\bf \bar{r}}$, and ${\bf \bar{N}}_{A}^I$, will be further used as an initial guess to derive a feasible approximate solution to the original problem (\ref{optimalpricing_trip}) based on a standard interior-point algorithm.
-At the same time, it offers a theoretical upper bound to quantify the gap between the derived solution (from the interior-point algorithm) to the globally optimal solution to (\ref{optimalpricing_trip}). \begin{proposition} After Algorithm 1 terminates, (a) if $(\bar{q}, {\bf \bar{r}}, {\bf \bar{N}}_{A}^I, {\bf \bar{N}}_{H}^I)$ satisfies constraint (\ref{14d}),then it is the globally optimal solution to (\ref{optimalpricing_trip_relax}), and $\bar{R}$ is an upper bound on the optimal value of (\ref{optimalpricing_trip}); (b) if $(\bar{q}, {\bf \bar{r}}, {\bf \bar{N}}_{A}^I, {\bf \bar{N}}_{H}^I)$ does not satisfy constraint (\ref{14d}), then it is not the globally optimal solution to (\ref{optimalpricing_trip_relax}), but $\bar{R}$ is still an upper bound on the optimal value of (\ref{optimalpricing_trip}). \end{proposition} The proof of Proposition \ref{proposition2} can be found in \cite[p.385, p.563]{bertsekas1997nonlinear}.
-We would like to emphasize that the derived solution $({q}, {\bf {r}}, {\bf {N}}_{A}^I, {\bf {N}}_{H}^I)$ in Algorithm \ref{algorithm1} is a feasible solution to (\ref{optimalpricing_trip}) that satisfies all the constraints (\ref{profit_constraints}).
-The relaxed problem (\ref{optimalpricing_trip_relax}) is mainly used to provide a good initial guess for solving (\ref{optimalpricing_trip}), and at the same time offer an upper bound on the optimality loss of $({q}, {\bf {r}}, {\bf {N}}_{A}^I, {\bf {N}}_{H}^I)$.
+At the same time, it offers a theoretical upper bound to quantify the gap between the derived solution (from the interior-point algorithm) to the globally optimal solution to (\ref{optimalpricing_trip}).